|

 shifts that were wrenching New Yorks art and housing markets.

 By 1985 Lundberg had left New York.
+He was offered

 a visiting artist position at The University of Texas in Austin